websight-io/starter/distribution/README.md

 During module building, there are running integration tests.

-You can pass the following system property variables to override some settings of the websight-base-sling-feature test jar:
+You can pass the following system property variables to override some settings of the websight-cms-ce-feature test jar:

 | Env name                        | default value   | description                                                    |
 |---------------------------------|-----------------|----------------------------------------------------------------|